-- Mix baking soda and water to form a thick paste.

-- Rub the paste over stains, especially tough ones, using a soft white microfiber cloth.
-Rub gently because this could damage your floor.
-The abrasive nature of baking soda will aid in removing and lifting the stains.

-- Baking soda residue should be removed by wiping it with a different, clean microfiber cloth.

-Lemon juice contains citric acid, a non-toxic antiseptic and antibacterial agent found in many industrial products.
-Urine, water stains, discoloration, and tea or coffee stains are all effectively removed by it.
+Mix baking soda and water to form a thick paste. > - Rub the paste over your stubborn stains using a soft white microfiber cloth.
+Rub gently to avoid > scratches.
+The abrasive nature of baking soda will aid in removing and lifting the stains. > - Baking soda residue should be removed by wiping it with a different, clean microfiber cloth. > > Lemon juice contains citric acid, a non-toxic antiseptic and antibacterial agent found in many > industrial products.
+Urine, water stains, discoloration, and tea or coffee stains are all > effectively removed by it.